logictester/caf/source/index.rst

     :align: center

 Click :guilabel:`Copy` to copy the **JSON** code or :guilabel:`Email` to open a new email with **JSON** code pasted in and ready to send

+Click :guilabel:`Assign` to assign the created application to the required users

+.. thumbnail:: _images/assign.png

+Click :guilabel:`Save Configuration` to save the application